joscha/indexifier/README.md

-  -h, --help               output usage information -V, --version            output the version number -e, --extensions <list>  The extensions to take into account; defaults to .htm,.html -H, --html               Enable to generate HTML output -L, --no-link-folders    Do not link folders when in HTML output mode
+  -h, --help               output usage information -V, --version            output the version number -e, --extensions <list>  The extensions to take into account; defaults to .htm,.html -E, --exclude <regexp>   Exclude files and directories that are matched by this regular expression -H, --html               Enable to generate HTML output -L, --no-link-folders    Do not link folders when in HTML output mode
 ```